tonnoz/mind-drone/README.md

 ## Safety
-Be sure to use the drone in area large enough and to be sure that the Keyboard commands works before trying using the mind control features.
+Be sure to use the drone in area large and high enough and check that the Keyboard commands work before enabling the mind control features.